-Then, all the properties of noncritical maps listed in \cite[1.3]{P1} are also true in this definition.
-As pointed out at the beginning of this discussion, since the remaining topological part of the proof of the fibration theorem in \cite[1.4--1.5]{P1} is based only on those properties, the generalized fibration theorem follows in exactly the same way.
+Then, all the properties of noncritical maps listed in \cite[1.3]{P1} are also true for this definition.
+As pointed out at the beginning of this discussion, the remaining topological part \cite[1.4--1.5]{P1} of the proof of the fibration theorem is based only on those properties.
+Thus, the generalized fibration theorem follows in exactly the same way.
 This completes the proof of Theorem \ref{thm:per}.